Optimal-size clique transversals in chordal graphs: Clique transversals in chordal graphs

 \subsection{Chordal graphs with no maximal $3$-cliques}

 As identified earlier, the basic algorithm together with Proposition~\ref{prop-zlotys} gives, in this case, a clique transversal of $G$ of size at most $2|G|/7$, which is greater than our proposed bound of $2(|G|-1)/7$.
-To attain this improvement, we need to slightly modify the algorithm depending on the structure of $G$.
+To attain this improvement, we will modify the basic algorithm depending on the structure of $G$.
+In general, the algorithm will follow the steps of the basic algorithm except for a small number of the initial steps.

 \begin{theorem} Every $4$-chordal graph $G$ that contains no maximal $3$-clique has a clique transversal with at most $2(|G|-1)/7$ vertices unless $|G|=4$. \end{theorem}